duncan-f/Plymouth-Themes/README.md

 ```bash
 sudo plymouth-set-default-theme (theme-name) -R
 ```
-- Dont forget to replace `(theme-name)` with your desired theme's name in above command ▲.
+- Dont forget to replace `(theme-name)` with your desired theme's name in above command ▲

-# Also Available At:-
+# Download
+- If you want to download all the themes at once then simply clone/download this [repository.](https://github.com/MrVivekRajan/Plymouth-Themes)

+- If you want to download individual or your desired theme then download it from Release-Section.

+- `(Also Available at)`

 - [Pling](https://www.pling.com/p/2216301/)

 - [Gnome-Look](https://www.gnome-look.org/p/2216301)